-His research focuses on financial markets and the macroeconomy with special emphasis on bubbles, liquidity, financial and monetary price stability.
+His research focuses on international financial markets and the macroeconomy with special emphasis on bubbles, liquidity, financial and monetary price stability.
 To explore these topics, his models incorporate frictions as well as behavioral elements.
 He is a Sloan Research Fellow, Fellow of the Econometric Society and the recipient of the Bernácer Prize granted for outstanding contributions in the fields of macroeconomics and finance.
 He received a Guggenheim Fellowship for studying the impact of financial frictions on the macroeconomy.
 He has been awarded several best paper prices and served on the editorial boards of several leading economics and finance journals.
 He has tried to establish the concepts liquidity spirals, CoVaR as co-risk measure, the volatility paradox, and the I Theory of Money.